energywebfoundation/origin/docs/user-guide-device-management.md

 ## Devices

 ‘Devices’ are electricity generating assets (e.g solar pv, hydroelectric dam, steam turbine.)
 They must be registered in the system to provide their capacity, location and generation data.
 This data is used to provide trust in the validity of the certificates that are issued for their generation.
-A user that is associated with a registered organization can register a device within the system.
+A user that is associated with a registered [organization](./user-guide-reg-onboarding.md#organizations) can [register a device](./user-guide-reg-onboarding.md#registering-devices) within the system if they have the necessary role permissions.
+Read more about role permissioning [here](./user-guide-reg-onboarding.md#user-roles-and-hierarchy).

 ### Accessing Device Generation Data